 The Bank's management has made an assessment of its ability to continue as a going concern and is satisfied that it has the resources to continue in business for the foreseeable future.
-The potential impact of the COVID-19 pandemic on the key statement of financial position line items could include impairment of placements with other banks and amounts due from customers if the banks and customers were to be significantly affected by the pandemic.

 At the time of issuing the financial statements, the directors had no reason to believe that this is likely to happen.
 Furthermore, the directors believed that the Bank will be a going concern for the foreseeable future having considered the available assets and the directors' specific responses and actions.